Join the Blackbrook Crew!!

-Employees Start: March or April
+Employees Start: April

-Employees End: end of CSA (mid to late October) with option for winter work
+Employees End: end of CSA (mid to late November) with option for winter work

 Minimum Length of Stay: 6 months

 We are also looking for a Pack shed Leader.
 We need you to have at least 1 year of production-level farm experience.
 This position will be similar to the general internship but you will be responsible for leading others in pack shed activities, post-harvest handling, packing, cleaning etc. We want this person to be detail oriented and able to lead others.
 While your focus during the harvest season will be to lead others in washing and packing and maintaining quality and pack standards, this is a general position which will entail all other farm duties as well.

 Housing: You will be provided with a reasonably sized private bedroom in our intern house or in a camper.
-Internet and laundry is provided.
+Internet is provided.
 Please bring boots, mud boots, rain gear, appropriate clothing for all types of weather and sheets and pillows for your bed.
 You do not need to bring any furniture.

 Preferred method Of Contact: email is best.
 Phones calls are good, too. email@example.com or 828-702-0444 (Ayla) or 651-343-2595 (James)